 - The capital of Karameikos, a nation from the Mystara D&D setting, was changed from Specularum to Mirros by royal decree.
 In-character, this was done because "Specularum" was a name imposed by the Thyatians and raised bad feelings among the Traladaran populace, whom King Stephan wanted to appease; out-of-character, it's because one of TSR's female employees pointed out that "Specularum" sounds unpleasantly like a gynecological implement.

 - The Trope Namer is a standard fixture of 4X games like Civilization.
-When founding any new city, or in some games when conquering an enemy one, the player is asked to issue a new name.
+In some games, when conquering an enemy city the player is asked to issue a new name.

 - In Fallout: New Vegas, Las Vegas has been renamed, as per the title, New Vegas.
 On the road between Nipton and New Vegas is a town name Novac, after a motel's half-erased 'No Vacancy' sign.

-- Half-Life: When the Combine took over Earth they renamed cities to things like City 17.
+- Half-Life 2: When the Combine took over Earth they renamed cities to things like City 17.

 - Strong Bad says that one of the requirements for becoming an officially licensed unlicensed seller of cheap Strong Bad and The Cheat knock-off merchandise is that it has to be made in a country that's changed its name at least five times since Strong Bad was in seventh grade.
 This is spoken over a visual of a country getting its name crossed off and replaced five times (Gunkistan → East Paunch → Republic of Wad → Double G → West Paunch → Guttenberg).